hossensyedriadh/weather/README.md

 This section has moved here: https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify
 =======
-# weather
+# Weather
-A weather reporting applicaiton built with ReactJS using OpeanWeatherMap API and OpenCageData API
+A weather reporting application built with ReactJS using OpeanWeatherMap API and OpenCageData API